jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

 ### Done

-#### 2020-04-13 Done Brainstorm Reword Circle Language Spec Planning Docs
+#### 2020-04-13 Done Brainstorm Rewording Circle Language Spec Planning Docs

 - Reformulate:
     - I would want to read over those Done projects content before publishing.
 I should know what I publish exactly and have evaluated it and made some adaptations possibly.
 Probably nothing in it is a secret, so you don't need to remove it from source control history, but slight changes might be good.